 Shiva Rajgopal is the Kester and Byrnes Professor of Accounting and Auditing at Columbia Business School.
 He has also been a faculty member at the Duke University, Emory University and the University of Washington.
 Professor Rajgopal’s research interests span financial reporting, earnings quality, fraud, executive compensation and corporate culture.
 His research is frequently cited in the popular press, including The Wall Street Journal, The New York Times, Bloomberg, Fortune, Forbes, Financial Times, Business Week, and the Economist.

-Daniel Wolfenzon is the Stefan H. Robock Professor of Finance and Economics at Columbia Business School.
+Daniel Wolfenzon is the Nomura Professor of International Finance at Columbia Business School.
 He received a Masters and a PhD in economics from Harvard University and holds a BS in economics and a BS in mechanical engineering from MIT.
 Professor Wolfenzon previously taught at the University of Michigan, the University of Chicago and NYU.
 He is also a Faculty Research Fellow at the National Bureau of Economic Research.
 His research interests are in corporate finance and organizational economics.